Removing barriers to sportYST Removing barriers to sport

 We will work to remove these negative experiences and support parents to break the generational-cycle by creating opportunities for all young people to enjoy high quality, fun and inclusive sport and physical activity.

-- Stimulate innovation in sport and physical activity
+- Stimulate innovation in sport, play and physical activity

 - Inspire, motivate and reward young people